 When Should You Do En passant?

 There is no specified time.
 You can do en passant anytime as long as you get any advantage over your opponent.
 Like any other move in chess, you should play en passant only after proper evaluation of your present situation on the chessboard.

-The key idea is to think ahead of your opponent and gain advantage by either capturing the pieces of your opponent or developing a better position of your pieces on the board to ultimately checkmate your opponent’s king and win the game.
+The key idea is to think ahead of your opponent and gain an advantage by either capturing the pieces of your opponent or developing a better position of your pieces on the board to ultimately checkmate your opponent’s king and win the game.

 Can You En Passant With Chess Pieces Other Than Pawns?

 The short answer is: No, you cannot en passant with a bishop, knight, rook, or a queen because as per the standard chess rule is only applicable for pawns.

-In the FIDE Laws of chess, there is a description about en passant.
+In the FIDE Laws of chess, there is a description of en passant.
 In that nothing is mentioned about en passant with any chess piece other than the pawn.

 As I already talked about that all the rules of chess are mostly followed as per FIDE.
 So it is very clear that you can’t do that with other chess pieces.

 Apart from pawn promotion, en passant is one of the unique properties of pawn that makes it so special.